-It’s National Safety Month, here in the USA.
-What better time to share 7 quick tips to keep your camera safe!
+Keeping your camera safe?
+It’s National Safety Month here in the USA.
+What better time to share seven quick tips for keeping your camera safe?
 If you’d like to see larger versions of the photos, just click on them.

 1. Use a UV or Protector Lens Filter on all of your lenses:

 Your lenses, on the other hand, should last for many years!

-Its purpose is simply to protect the glass from scratches, dirt and nose prints… If it does get scratched, it’s a lot cheaper to replace than the lens would be!
+Its purpose is simply to protect the glass from scratches, dirt, and nose prints… If it does get scratched, it’s a lot cheaper to replace than the lens would be!

 On the subject of nose prints, there’s a right way and a wrong way to clean the glass on your lens.

 Never spray liquid lens cleaner onto your lens!
 If it leaks into the lens, there’s no way to repair it.

-Instead, invest in a Lens Pen and carry it with you.
+Instead, invest in a LensPen and carry it with you.
 To use it, you start with the brush end.
-After you’ve brushed off as much as you can, you use the cleaning tip on the other end to clean the lens.
+After you’ve brushed off as much as possible, you use the cleaning tip on the other end to clean the lens.
 When you’re done, just replace the cap on that end and twist it to recharge it.

-If your lens is really dirty (nose print, peanut butter finger prints, mud???), I also use the glasses cleaner I get from my eye doctor.
+If your lens is really dirty (nose print, peanut butter fingerprints, mud???), I also use the glasses cleaner I get from my eye doctor.
 You can also pick it up in pharmacies.
-Spray it onto a lens cloth and, then, wipe the dirt off.
+Spray it onto a lens cloth and then wipe the dirt off.

 Did your lens come with a lens hood?
-Some do and some don’t.
-If yours didn’t, you can still buy one.
+Some do, and some don’t.
+If yours didn’t, you could still buy one.
 You need one that is the correct shape and dimension for your lens.
 To find the right one, go to B&H.com and search for your lens.
 Click on it.
 You’ll find a list of accessories at the bottom of the lens description.
-Depending on the lens, you may have to click on View All, to see the lens hoods.
+Depending on the lens, you may have to click on View All to see the lens hoods.

 When you’re out shooting, it’s easy to bang the lens into things as you move or swing around.
 The lens hood acts as a barrier.
 Mine has saved my lens and my camera on more than one occasion…

 It’s summer.
 Photos at the beach are part of the fun, so do take your camera.
 Just plan ahead.
 Before you go, decide on one lens to use.
 Be sure your battery is fully charged.
 Slip in an empty memory card.
 You don’t want to risk getting sand or dust into your camera or lens in any way.

 If you do, at the least, you’ll get dirt on your sensor, which is annoying.
 In the worst case, it can destroy your camera or lens!
 And, don’t forget to bring something safe to place your camera in.

 This relates to hint number three.
 The straps that come with cameras are torturous devices that make your neck ache.

 They’re also bad at controlling the movement of your camera when you move around.